GunnarKarlsson/EndlessRunnerGame/README.md

 ## Gameplay

 On Mobile, Swipe Left / Right to move sideways.
-Swipe up to jump In Unity editor, swipe Left, Right, Up with Left mouse button pressed.
+Swipe up to jump.

+In Unity editor, swipe Left, Right, Up with Left mouse button pressed.

 Avoid obstacles and flying crates.

 ## Other